naonvl/private-exam-browser/README.md

-# PRIVATE BROWSER
+# PRIVATE EXAM BROWSER

-Private Browser is a simple web browser application built using PyQt5 and PyQtWebEngine.
-This browser can be use to prevent student from opening another programs on their machine.
-This program has these features :
+"Private Exam Browser" is a simple yet customizable web browser application built using PyQt5 and PyQtWebEngine.
+This browser can be used to prevent students from opening other programs on their machines.
+This program has the following features:
-- Custom User-Agent: The User-Agent string used by the browser can be customized in the `set_custom_user_agent`` function.
-This feature can help to check if the student access your website/app using this browser or not.
+- Custom User-Agent: The User-Agent string used by the browser can be customized in the set_custom_user_agent function.
+This feature can help check if the student is accessing your website/app using this browser or not.
 - Prevent Window Switching: The application prevents switching to other windows while the active window is not the "PRIVATE BROWSER" window.
 - Window Stay-on-Top: The browser window stays on top of other windows, preventing them from obscuring the browser.
 - Close Button: Users can close the application by clicking the "EXIT" button.
+- User IP: When a user opens and closes the app, it sends a request to `WEBHOOK_URL` (this can be changed to your backend) to track how many users are online.
+- Authentication: User will need to login with their user name and password, this can also help to check which user is online and taken the test

 ## Installation
 Install PyQt5 and PyQtWebEngine